 - the Midwives Alliance of North America (MANA) continues its important work of bringing all midwives together regardless of route of entry into the profession, training, educational background or practice style,

-- the International Center for Traditional Childbearing (ICTC) works to increase the number of Black midwives, doulas, and healers to empower families, in order to reduce infant and maternal mortality.
+- the NAABB formerly (ICTC) works to increase the number of Black midwives, doulas, and healers to empower families, in order to reduce infant and maternal mortality.

 - Citizens for Midwifery, is a consumer-based grassroots organization promoting the Midwives Model of Care through education and outreach;

 - and midwives in many states have written and introduced midwifery licensure bills in their state legislatures.